NotTimTam/extrusive-docs/content/More Info/FEATURES.md

 Including `/content` at the start of the path, and `.html` at the end works best, but links will work without them. (e.g., `(!/Other%20Folder/Other%20File)`)

+## Code highlighting

+<a href="https://highlightjs.org/" target="_blank" rel="noreferrer noopener">highlight.js</a> automatically highlights your code, making it pretty and easier to read!

 ## Document searching

 **extrusive.md** comes packed with a built-in powerful search bar that remembers user's searches.